thenumbernine/universe/offline/README.txt

 			source/	<- put the 2MASS redshift survey here.  archive is found at http://tdc-www.cfa.harvard.edu/2mrs/ 2mrs_v240/	<- should be the only contents of the source dir sdss3/
-			source/ <- put the SDSS3 DR9 2gig FITS file here.  file found at http://data.sdss3.org/sas/dr12/sdss/spectro/redux/specObj-dr12.fits
+			source/ <- put the SDSS3 DR14 5-gigabyte FITS file here.  file found at http://data.sdss3.org/sas/dr14/sdss/spectro/redux/specObj-dr14.fits
-				specObj-dr12.fits	<- should be the only contents of the source dir
+				specObj-dr14.fits	<- should be the only contents of the source dir gaia/
+			source/	<- put the FITS file here, should be found at http://gea.esac.esa.int/archive/ adql form with the query...
+						"select source_id, ra, dec, parallax from gaiadr1.gaia_source where parallax is not null order by source_id asc" results.fits

 USAGE: